phglab/ARGDIT/README.md

 Note that although the default translation table used is for bacteria, other translation tables can also be used for non-bacterial coding sequence databases by specifying a different genetic code.
 Refer to the usage details of the two tools below.

 ## Citation
-Chiu J.K.H., Ong R.T.H.; ARGDIT: A Validation and Integration Toolkit for Antimicrobial Resistance Gene Databases, Bioinformatics, bty987, https://doi.org/10.1093/bioinformatics/bty987
+Chiu, J.K.H. and Ong, R.T.H.
+ARGDIT: A Validation and Integration Toolkit for Antimicrobial Resistance Gene Databases.
+Bioinformatics 2019;35(14):2466-2474.

 ## Main tools
 * ARG database validation tool (check_arg_db.py)